SvenDanilBorodun/EduBotics/examples/06-wave-back/README.md

-# PhosphoBot: Wave Back Example
+# EduBotics: Wave Back Example

 This example demonstrates a robot that waves back when it detects a hand in the camera view.

 ## Prerequisites

 - Python 3.6+
-- A robot running the PhosphoBot server
+- A robot running the EduBotics server
 - Webcam or camera connected to your computer
 - Required Python packages (install via `pip install -r requirements.txt`)